PlaceholderTeam/mod-template/README.md

 The placeholder to replace.

 #### `run`
-Run commands once the template is finished.
+Run commands on the terminal once the template file is finished.

 #### `run.<command>`
 **Required** The command or commands that will be run once the template is finished.